segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 Check your [campaign dashboard](https://www.braze.com/docs/user_guide/message_building_by_channel/email/reporting_and_analytics/email_reporting){:target="_blank"} (Braze > *[Your Unique Campaign]* > Analytics) in Braze to confirm that the message was sent.
 It can take up to 15 minutes for Braze to send the email.

 If your email doesn’t look the way you want it to, adjust the [liquid syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/#using-liquid-1){:target="_blank"} in Braze, and send another test event in Segment.
-See the personalization [examples below](#liquid-examples-to-use-in-braze-4) for more specific details.
+See the personalization [examples below](#liquid-examples-to-use-in-braze) for more specific details.

-When you’re finished testing your campaign, proceed to [Step 4: Enable your Linked Audience](/docs/engage/audiences/linked-audiences/#step-4-enable-your-linked-audience).
+When you’re finished testing your campaign, proceed to [Enable your Linked Audience](/docs/engage/audiences/linked-audiences/#step-4-enable-your-linked-audience).

 ## Liquid Examples to use in Braze